Vista Drug Sales & Distribution Defense Lawyers

 Despite recent changes in California’s approach to drug charges, our state still has strict penalties for “intent to sell” crimes.
 Federal agencies, state officials, and Vista district attorneys have all shifted focus from possession crimes by going right to the source: distributors.
 But possession for personal use and intent to sell crimes can often overlap, leading to innocent individuals being wrongfully convicted.

 After you have been arrested for drug sales and distribution, you need a highly skilled legal team to represent your case.
 At jD Law Criminal Defense Attorneys, our founding attorney, James N. Dicks, has more than 30 years of experience helping defendants in North County fight their criminal charges in and outside of court.
 As a former LAPD narcotics investigator and board-certified criminal law specialist, he can craft an effective defense against whatever charges you are facing.

 Do not let the prosecution walk all over you.
 Do not let the state use excessive sentencing to ruin your life and livelihood.
 It is time to stand up for yourself and fight your drug sales and distribution charges.
-It is time to contact our Vista intent to sell defense lawyers at (760) 630-2000 to schedule a free consultation.
+It is time to contact our drug crime defense lawyers at (760) 630-2000 to schedule a free consultation.

 Intending to sell a controlled substance outside of specific pharmaceutical, medical, dental, or commercial processes can result in a violation of California Health & Safety Code 11351.
 This can include illegal drugs; it can also include medications that require a prescription.
 In general, intent to sell charges are filed in cases involving a large quantity of: